-If you see side effects in your dog, report them to your veterinarian, as they may wish to alter the dosage or use a different medication.
+If you see side effects in your dog, report them to your vet, as they may wish to alter the dosage or use a different medication.

 Here are some of the side effects that may appear with tramadol use in dogs:

-Make sure your veterinarian is aware of any other medical conditions your dog has, as these may be worsened by tramadol.
-Also, tell your veterinarian about any other medications your dog may be taking, including over-the-counter drugs, supplements, and herbal or holistic treatments, as these can interact poorly with tramadol.
+Make sure your vet is aware of any other medical conditions your dog has, as these may be worsened by tramadol.
+Also, tell your vet about any other medications your dog may be taking, including over-the-counter drugs, supplements, and herbal or holistic treatments, as these can interact poorly with tramadol.

 As with almost any medication, there’s a risk of allergic reaction that can lead to anaphylaxis, a life-threatening condition.
-If you see the signs of an allergic reaction in your dog, including sneezing, coughing, swelling, hives, difficulty breathing, or other symptoms, contact your veterinarian right away.
+If you see signs of an allergic reaction in your dog, including sneezing, coughing, swelling, hives, difficulty breathing, or other symptoms, contact your vet right away.

 Has your vet prescribed tramadol for your dog?
 Did it help treat their pain symptoms?
 Then let us know in the comments below!